 Many B2B companies are already leveraging webinars as part of their content marketing and thought leadership efforts.
 As with any marketing tactic, a successful and effective B2B webinar is ultimately a byproduct of proper planning and execution.

 Webinars are a powerful way to reach and engage prospects and generate leads.
-According to the latest 2020 research from Content Marketing Institute, B2B marketers rated webinars as one of the highest performing content types for both securing leads and converting leads.
+According to the latest 2021 research from Content Marketing Institute, B2B marketers found that webinars were one of the content types that produced the best overall results for their organization.
 Whether you are already hosting webinars or considering adding them into your content marketing mix, it’s important to “plan your work” and “work your plan.”
 So it’s with that in mind that we’ve developed a list of 12 tips to consider when planning and hosting a B2B webinar.

 1. Plan, plan, plan